What is a home warranty?

 Congratulations!
 There are so many hurdles you’ve had to overcome to get to this point: standing on the threshold of your new home, ready and waiting to check out everything that’s yours.

 But what happens when your fridge stops running overnight?
-You double-check the manufacturer’s warranty and it has expired just like your milk.
+You double-check the manufacturer’s warranty, and find it has expired just like your milk.

 As you go about buying insurance, setting up inspections, and getting your home ready for move-in day, taking the time to check out what a home warranty is and how it helps can save you from crying over spilled and spoiled milk later.

 So, while you’re planning all the different details of your new home adding in a home warranty will bring you peace of mind in the long run.

 You’ve got a house.
 You’ve got the homeowner’s insurance.
 But does that cover everything?

 Typically, homeowners insurance covers the structure of your home, your personal belongings, liability protection, and additional living expenses.

 Homeowners insurance covers the structure of your home in case of fire, hurricane, lightning, or any other disasters that could befall your dwelling place.
 The money you receive from a claim under this sector goes toward repairing or rebuilding your home after said disaster occurs.

 This homeowner’s policy does not cover floods, hurricanes, or normal wear and tear on your home.
 For homes that are located in places where floods and hurricanes hit more frequently, you’d need to get a specific insurance policy for those natural disasters.